ServusJon/FramerScaleToDevice/README.md

-Framer Module: Scale Your Prototype To Your Device
+Framer Module: Scale Your Prototype To Different Screensizes
 ======================================

 Here is a simple module I use to view my prototype on my iPhone even if I build the device fitting a standard android device like the Nexus 5X.
 The performance of Framer prototypes is currently much better on an iPhone.